Bridge over Saint Volodymyr Descent: Final project

-The order to build a new pedestrian and bicycle bridge was issued by Kyiv City State Administration in February of 2017, the project's architect had to be decided in a contest.
-In October 2018, Proektni Systemy LTD was chosen as a winner with a project of Andrii Myrhorodskyi, it featured a 210 meters long steel bridge with glass elements.
-In November, SpetsAvtoBud had won the tender to build the footbridge, S420 stainless steel for the construction was fabricated in Azovstal.
+The order to build a new pedestrian and bicycle bridge was issued by Kyiv City State Administration in February 2017, the project's architect had to be decided in a contest.
+In October 2018, Proektni Systemy LTD was chosen as a winner with a project of Andriy Myrhorodskyi, it featured a 210 meters long steel bridge with glass elements.
+In November, SpetsAvtoBud had won the tender to build the footbridge, structural steel with ultimate tensile strength of 420 MPa for the construction was fabricated in Azovstal and Okean.

 The land preparation began in December 2018.
 The construction of piers was started in February 2019, the descent was temporarily narrowed with fence to place the cranes.
 The installation of spans began in March, the final one was installed in April, Klitschko posted a video in Facebook where, following the tradition, the champagne bottle was placed between two spans to be broken during the locking.
 In May, the installation of glass panels began as well as repair of park space near the bridge that was cleared up for the construction.

+On 25 May 2019 during the celebration of Day of Kyiv, the bridge was opened by Mayor of Kyiv Vitaly Klitschko and his brother Volodymyr, they've jumped on one of the glass panels several times to prove the safety of the structure.
+Vitaly stated that the construction lasted five months and was finished in time, he said that the workers from Zaporizhzhia, Dnipro, Lviv, Konotop, Rivne and Kyiv were involved in the construction working 24 hours a day and this work united all the Ukrainians.

+On 13–14 June 2019, the bridge was closed to install the armored glass, apply the markings and clean up the bridge.

+On 30 June 2019, additional security cameras had been installed on the bridge.

+On 24 November 2021, in Saint Volodymyr Hill Park near the bridge, the bronze scale model of it was opened as a part of the program of popularization of tourism among the disabled people.
+The model has an information board in Ukrainian and English braille and a QR code for more information with sign language translation.
+The model has been approved by a head of All-Ukrainian Parliament of Working Disabled People.